Geovation/catalyst-ngd-wrappers-aws/README.md

 # API Documentation

+This repository enables the deployment of Geovation Catalyst NGD Wrapper resources on Amazon Web Services (AWS).

+- For a process for automatically deploying the API and all the associated required AWS resources, refer to the docs on the [catalyst-deployment repository](https://github.com/Geovation/catalyst-deployment).
+- For the python package underlying the functionality of this deployment, see [catalyst-ngd-wrappers-python](https://github.com/Geovation/catalyst-ngd-wrappers-python).
+- For the correspond deployment tools for Azure, see [catalyst-ngd-wrappers-azure](https://github.com/Geovation/catalyst-ngd-wrappers-azure).

 ***Chart specifying valid orders to "chain" different wrapper functions/extensions together***

 - _Subtitles specifying the naming convention and ordering for python function names, and the corresponding final component of API paths_